tinalabs/rfcs/rfcs/referential-integrity.md

 This won't work because author does not line up with the hero block's prop contract.

+### A Example Solution

+I believe the solution is by allowing editors to intuitively map a content model to the data structure of the block's props as the editor is building the reference:

 ```
 import { join, firstLetter, resolveReferences } from "tinacms-reference";